Workflow for Developing Quantum Applications#

 Doing the Math

 Although users with high-school mathematics can understand these models, depending on your previous experience this step may be challenging.
-D-Wave’s training course can reduce learning time but if developing mathematical models is outside your company’s expertise, it can make solid business sense to have D-Wave’s Professional Services organization handle this step for you.
+D‑Wave’s training courses provided in the D‑Wave Learn program can reduce learning time but if developing mathematical models is outside your company’s expertise, it can make solid business sense to have D‑Wave’s Professional Services organization handle this step for you via the D‑Wave Launch™ program.

 Some developers find it best to directly represent the equations in code rather than in writing.
 You can try and see what works best for you.